Home School Attendance at Mid-State

 Policies & Procedures - Home School Attendance at Mid-State

 Mid-State complies with all education statutes and policies as regulated and promulgated by the Department of Public Instruction.
-Students under 18 years of age will not be able to participate in the following courses: nursing core, licensed practical nursing, fire training or police academy training.
+Students under 18 years of age will not be able to participate in the following courses: nursing core, fire training, or police academy training.

 - A home-schooled child age 15 or younger may attend night classes (beginning after 4:00 p.m.) at Mid-State for secondary non-required courses or post-secondary courses for which they meet the prerequisites.